joanacruz94/BMWConfigurator/README.md

 # Software Development Project

-BMW Configurator desktop app using JavaFXML.
+BMW Configurator is a three-layered desktop application using JavaFXML and MVC pattern.
 Modeling, implementation and documentation included.